Management system¶

 prepare()

 method.
-It is not permitted to access hardware in this stage, as doing so may conflict with other experiments using the same devices.The run stage, which corresponds to the body of the experiment and generally accesses hardware.
+It is not permitted to access hardware in this stage.The run stage, which corresponds to the body of the experiment.
 Users must implement this stage and overload the

 run()